OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

         APPINSIGHTS_INSTRUMENTATIONKEY- Provide the application insights `Instrumentation Key` created in previous steps (Required to log the telemetry data).
         APPINSIGHTS_CONNECTIONSTRING  - Provide the application insights `Connection String` created in previous steps in single quote (Required to log the telemetry data).
     ```
-1) Create a policy for a demo tenant user for creating the online meeting on behalf of that user using the following PowerShell script (Images for reference only)
+1) Use the PowerShell script below to create a policy for the users who will need to subscribe to meetings and use the bot (Note: Images for reference only)

       PowerShell script